RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 	The __decoded__ list will contain the message after Dee has decoded what he was sent.

-+ Check that you have three lists defined and set like this:
++ Check that you have the three lists and alphabet defined and set like this:

 	![screenshot](images/secretagents-lists3.png)

-+ You will see that there is a tick next to the three new lists, but not the alphabet, because we want to see these on the stage.
+	You will see that there is a tick next to the three new lists, but not the alphabet, because we want to see these on the stage.

 + Move the three lists so that they are laid out on the stage something like this, make them as narrow as you can.